-Some may be willing to negotiate your medical bills and lower your fees if you make the payment in cash or in a lump sum.
+Some may be willing to negotiate your medical bills, possibly lowering your fees if you make the payment in cash or in a lump sum.

 Even if you can’t get your payment reduced, you may be able to extend the due date.
 Many providers and hospitals will work with you to set up an affordable payment plan, sometimes without charging interest.

 Budgeting for the Unexpected

 Medical bills can pack an unexpected punch to an already tight budget.
 If you’ve already used some of the strategies to reduce what you owe, it might be necessary to reduce expenses or increase income while you pay medical bills.

 Taking a look at current spending is a good place to start, determining whether there is nonessential spending that could be put toward what is owed.

 If there is absolutely no wiggle room at all, you might consider increasing your income by taking on a side hustle or asking for a raise.
 Once you find a way to include medical payments into your budget, tracking your spending could be a helpful way to make sure you have the funds available each month.

 Taking Out a Personal Loan

-A personal loan can be a smart way for many people to pay off medical debt.
-Unlike a home equity line of credit (HELOC), a personal loan is typically unsecured, meaning you are not putting your home or any other asset on the line.
+A personal loan can be a smart way to pay off medical debt.
+This type of loan is typically unsecured, meaning you are not putting your home or any other asset on the line.